shaiperson/shaiperson.github.io/_posts/2022-02-15-extensible-worker-pattern-1.md

 For the pattern to be reasonable enough to implement, it might require a few things of the programming language you use for algorithms.
 The main such requirement is that the language has some sort of mechanism for "reflection" or "inspection”, like the built-in `inspect` module in Python.
 When this pattern started materializing itself in my work, Python was the only language I used for that, and so I can guarantee it will be very easy to code in Python.
 In any case, this it should be easy enough in any modern language.

-In parts II & III we'll look at a concrete Python implementation for everything presented here.
+In parts 2 & 3 we'll look at a concrete Python implementation for everything presented here.

 ## The case